Black Hills Ordnance Depot

 Since 2016, The Vivos group has purchased the majority of the former base containing 575 of the ordnance igloos, each approximately 2200 ft2.
 The development now known as Vivos xPoint has become an international story and is currently in filming by a major cable network for an ongoing docu-series on the making of the world's largest survival community.
+Homeowner Association (HOA) disputes have twice reached the South Dakota Supreme Court.